 The pandemic hasn’t just stopped many of us from interacting with family and friends.
-It’s also stopped us from chatting with strangers — and those brief encounters can be important, improving not only our mood but our overall health, according to research from Gillian Sandstrom, a senior lecturer in the department of psychology at the University of Essex in Britain.
+It’s also stopped us from chatting with strangers — and those brief encounters can be important, leading to possible improvements to our mood or health, according to research from Gillian Sandstrom, a senior lecturer in the department of psychology at the University of Essex in Britain.

 “Humans have this fundamental need for belonging.
 We only thrive with our inner mental health and our physical health if we feel integrated in our community, if we feel a sense of belonging and of being needed by other people,” Sandstrom told The Guardian in a March 2021 Science Weekly podcast.